Polytoria/Docs/docs/objects/types/NumberRange.md

 ---
 title: NumberRange
 description: NumberRange is a data type that represents a number range.
-icon: polytoria/Unknown
+icon: polytoria/NumberRange
 ---

-# ColorRange
+# NumberRange

-:polytoria-Unknown: NumberRange is a data type that represents a number range.
+:polytoria-NumberRange: NumberRange is a data type that represents a number range.

 ## Constructors